Security & Suretyship and Guaranty

 "Security is an interest in chattels, in land, or in the obligation of a third party. . . .
 The purpose of security is generally to secure the repayment of money, but it may also secure the performance of any duty."
 Scope Note to Restatement of the Law of Security at 1 (Am.
 Law Inst.
 1941).

 The Restatement of the Law, Third: Suretyship and Guaranty was published in 1996.
-The supplement to the third series includes all case citations to the third series as well as all case citations to the Restatement of the Law of Security.
+Select case citation sources to the third series of Suretyship and Guaranty may include case citations from the first series of the Restatement of Security.

 The Restatement of the Law of Security was published in 1941.
-All case citations can be found in the Restatement of the Law, Third: Suretyship and Guaranty.
+Select case citation sources may include case citations to the first series of the Restatement of Security with the third series of Suretyship and Guaranty.

 The Restatement of the Law, Third: Suretyship and Guaranty "should be regarded as completely superseding Division II of the Restatement of Security.
 Division I of that Restatement has long been largely superseded by Article 9 of the Uniform Commercial Code."
 Forward to Restatement (Third) of Suretyship and Guaranty at IX (1996).